Teaching

 “Henrique Jerônimo Bezerra Marcos was an amazing tutor.
 Without his guidance and explanations I would have given up on this course.”

-“I really appreciate that for each explanation you provide us a concret example of something that you experienced.
+“I really appreciate that for each explanation you provide us a concrete example of something that you experienced.
 It is really helpful for the understanding of this course.
-I also find it really great that you take the time to use the whiteboard to summarize what has been said loudly in class..“
+I also find it really great that you take the time to use the whiteboard to summarize what has been said loudly in class.”

 “I switched classes and as such had a new tutor Henrique Jeronimo Bezerra Marcos, who is very insightful and provided a lot of knowledge about the course but also provided tips for our overall study.
-I think it was very kind that the teaching staff allowed me to switch tutorials.
-Henrique was very helpful and as such tutorials were always a blastl and provided us with the necessary information.“
+Henrique was very helpful and as such tutorials were always a blast and provided us with the necessary information.”

 “I am simply writing this email to express my gratitude for the amazing time you gave us during our weekly tutorials.
 Despite having an 8.30 am tutorial which is mostly dreaded by students, I believe it was due to your leniency and freedom in your style of teaching that our tutorials were always full of discussion and active.
 You were able to provide us with a great and fruitful learning environment that not only made us feel comfortable, but also allowed us to take ownership in the way we wanted to learn.
-Your calm and kind attitude as a teacher was truly outstanding and that made us all feel more at ease and interested in our tutorials as they felt natural and not draining places.”
+Your calm and kind attitude as a teacher was truly outstanding.”

 “I truly liked the manner of the teaching method of my tutor Henrique Marcos and his desire to help us with our struggles and to help us understand the reading materials and the content of the course in general.
 His guidance was one of the best things about the course.”